sonkin/JAIG/README.md

 # JAIG

-JAIG is Java AI-powered Code Generator.
+JAIG is a Java AI-powered Code Generator.

-JAIG is based on the OpenAI GPT models used for code generation.
+JAIG is based on the OpenAI GPT models used for the code generation.

 ```
                       *        *         *